-Black musicians were not allowed to play on stage at Symphony Hall so the New Orleans Symphony Orchestra decided to move to the Booker T. Washington auditorium so that black pianist Jean Maloney could play with them.
-The show was well received with a full house.
-The next year William Grant Still conducted the orchestra who went on to become one of the first well known black orchestra conductors.
+The Art Deco style auditorium hosted many cultural activities and served as the city’s black municipal auditorium for decades.
+Black musicians were not allowed to play on stage at Symphony Hall, so the New Orleans Symphony Orchestra decided to move to the Booker T. Washington High School auditorium.
+This move was done so that African-American pianist, Jean Maloney, could play with them.
+The show was well received by a full house.
+The next year, William Grant Still conducted the orchestra.
+He went on to become one of the first well known African-American orchestra conductors.